 NHS Lothian / Edinburgh / Ongoing

-The new Royal Hospital for Sick Children is due to open in early 2019, bringing together departments from across Edinburgh into a new purpose-built building.
+The new Royal Hospital for Children and Young People is due to open in Summer 2019, bringing together departments from across Edinburgh into a new purpose-built building.
 Our project is part of an art and therapeutic design programme managed by Ginkgo Projects for the NHS.

 Our appointment, in October 2015, followed a successful pitch in an open call for submissions, where we were praised for our innovative user centred design approach.
 This allowed stakeholders to engage with the project early in the design process, resulting in a collaboratively developed and cohesive set of designs.
 These explore the boundaries of established thought on the provision of mental health care environments, and it’s been a great pleasure to create innovative and unconventional healing spaces with the input, support and enthusiasm of the CAMHS’ NHS staff, patients and families.